-“Yeah, now…” He turned, squinty-eyed and purse-lipped, pointing a finger at her midsection.
-“Dory Blair’s not your real name, right?”
+“Yeah, now…” Squinty-eyed and purse-lipped, Ray rolled his shoulder into the wall as well to face her, pointing a finger at her midsection.
+“Dory Blair’s not your real name, is it.”

-“Well, back that one time when we got drunk at a party together, I was Doreen O’Sullivan.”
+“Well, back that one time when we got drunk together at a party, I was Doreen O’Sullivan.”

 Ray jumped and clapped his hands.
 “Dave!
 You’re Dave’s little sister!”
 A look of panic crossed his face.
 “Shit, I hope I wasn’t an asshole with you or anything.
-I got so wasted so many times back then.
+I used to get so wasted back then.
 There’s a lot of nights I don’t remember.
 That’s another reason I got out of the business.
 Is it too late to apologize?”

 She laughed as she realized that this quiet, apologetic man, who hadn’t hesitated to save another man’s life, was the real person beneath the long hair and leather she’d been so smitten with.
 He may have thought of it as top 40 crap, but Doreen remembered with pure delight dancing in the gym while Ray whipped his band and the crowd to a frenzy with his guitar.
 She’d been a starry-eyed groupie that one drunken night she’d tagged along with her brother to party with the band.
 She’d had her hopes up for something, and was disappointed when nothing happened.
 “Don’t worry, Ray, you were a perfect gentleman.”

-Heaving a sigh of relief, Ray, too, rolled onto one shoulder against the wall to face her fully.
+Heaving a sigh of relief, Ray, leaned back against the wall, then rolled back onto one shoulder to face her fully, closer.
 Each held the other’s gaze and wondered which of them would speak.
 A low growl began that grew to a rumble, causing them both to turn and search for its source.
 The blast of the diesel engine’s horn echoed first off the warehouse across the street and then burst upon them, blaring just beyond the corner of the building where they stood.